Updated September 2020

 Extensions are the .com, .net, .org, .co part of a domain name.
 These are top level domain extensions and are treated equally by search engines so a .com is not “better” than a .net for example.

-If you sign up for say Blue Host you get your domain name for free for the first year, but every year after that you’re paying an inflated price because the web host will tack on a small fee in order make a profit.
+Free is not free.
+While you will see many web hosts including Bluehost offer a free domain name, it’s only free for the first year.
+After the first year every you’re paying an inflated price because the web host will tack on a small fee in order make a profit.